China Xinjiang Airlines

 China Xinjiang Airlines (中国新疆航空公司 (中國新疆航空公司, Zhōngguó Xīnjiāng Hángkōng Gōngsī)) was a Chinese airline owned by CAAC.
-It had its headquarters on the property of Diwopu International Airport in Urumqi.
-It was based in Ürümqi and had a secondary hub in Changzhou in Jiangsu province.
+It was based in Ürümqi Diwopu International Airport in Ürümqi, Xinjiang and had a secondary hub in Changzhou Benniu International Airport in Changzhou, Jiangsu province.

 The airline was absorbed by China Southern Airlines in 2003.

 History

 The airline was established as a detachment of the CAAC Xinjiang Regional Authority; it started operations on 1 January 1985.

 In late 1993 the airline took ownership of the first of five 72-seater ATR 72s that had been ordered in May the same year.
 This event was a milestone for China Xinjiang Airlines as it became the first Chinese airline in taking delivery and operating ATR aircraft.
 In April 1995, Xinjiang Airlines was evenly owned by CAAC and the Xinjiang Province and it had a fleet of two Antonov An-24s, two DHC-6 Twin Otters, one Ilyushin Il-86, eight SAP Y-8s and six Tupolev Tu-154Ms.
 Five years later, the president position was held by Zhang Ruifu, who employed 4,597.
-At this time, Almaty, Beijing, Changsha, Changzhou, Chengdu, Chongqing, Dalian, Fuzhou, Guangzhou, Guilin, Haikou, Hangzhou, Harbin, Hong Kong, Islamabad, Jinan, Karamay, Korla, Kunming, Lanzhou, Moscow, Novosibirsk, Qingdao, Shanghai, Shenyang, Shenzhen, Tashkent, Tianjin, Wuhan, Xian, Xiamen, Xining, Yantai and Zhengzhou comprised the scheduled destination network.
+At this time, Almaty, Beijing, Changsha, Changzhou, Chengdu, Chongqing, Dalian, Fuzhou, Guangzhou, Guilin, Haikou, Hangzhou, Harbin, Hong Kong, Islamabad, Jinan, Karamay, Korla, Kunming, Lanzhou, Moscow, Novosibirsk, Qingdao, Shanghai, Shenyang, Shenzhen, Tashkent, Tianjin, Wuhan, Xi'an, Xiamen, Xining, Yantai and Zhengzhou comprised the scheduled destination network.
 In 2001, Boeing 737-400s were deployed on a new route linking Urumqi with Hong Kong.